presslabs/z3/README.md

 See `zfs SUBCOMMAND --help` for more info.

+### Installing
+TODO

+z3 is tested on python 2.7 with boto 2.2.2 (python-boto version on ubuntu 12.04) and latest.

 ### Configuring
 Most options can be configured as command line flags, environment variables or in a config file, in that order of precedence.

 The config file is read from /etc/z3_backup/z3.conf if it exists, some defaults are provided by the tool.

-BUCKET S3_KEY_ID and S3_KEY_SECRET can't be provided on the command line.
+BUCKET S3_KEY_ID and S3_SECRET can't be provided on the command line.

 For a list of all options see z3/sample.conf